egallis31/egallis31/README.md

 -->

-- 🔭 I’m currently working on dynamic distribuited architecture with mult-site Kubernetes with full public/private PKI
+- I’m currently working on dynamic hyrbrid cloud architecture with mult-site Kubernetes and full public/private PKI
+- Fully integrated Azure Hybrid AD + MDM Services + Cloudflare Teams for strict and secure IAM Access to all resources
 - 📫 How to reach me: [@egallis31](https://linkedin.com/in/evan-gallis)